madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 I even explicitly wrote the HTML 4 entities for german umlauts!

-All in all I wrote a very very simple theme.
+All in all I made a very very simple theme.
 It gets by with a few lines of CSS, half of which isn't even needed, and some of which I cluelessly copied from somewhere.
 Not that I can really remember that, but I don't speak Swedish.

 ```css
 #sidebar .bloggy-meddelande {